 The school will have a small 'Lost and Found' box near our main desk.
-Under staff supervision, students may check the box during lunch, and parents may come in any day after dismissal has concluded to search the box for their lost item.
-At the end of each month, items left in the box will be donated to a local charity/organization.
+Under staff supervision, students may check the box during lunch or recess, and parents may come in any day after dismissal has concluded to search the box for their lost item.
+At the end of each month, items left in the box will be donated.